vbuck/rootd-wordpress/README.md

 Rootd Framework for WordPress
 =============================

-Rootd is an mu-plugin for WordPress that seeks to provide a better development toolkit.
-Built on PHP5 OOP principles, and striving to adhere to PSR standards, this framework will allow developers to step into an easier environment for creating plugins and other extensions.
+Rootd is a framework for WordPress that seeks to provide a better development toolkit.

-The framework is currently in development (pre-alpha).

 Follow updates here and on my blog: